-This policy offers an indication on how to proceed when children or staff are unwell and have tested positive for Covid-19.
+This policy offers a clearer indication on how to proceed when children or staff are unwell and or presenting cold /flu symptoms during the Covid-19 Pandemic.

-In order to adhere to best practice prevailing the health and wellbeing of our tamariki and staff and maintaining a safe and healthy environment we will maintain the following:
+In order to adhere to best practice in respond of Covid-19 guidelines prevailing the health and wellbeing of our tamariki and staff and maintaining a safe and healthy environment we will maintain same strategy put in place since 2021.

 - 1. Good hygiene.

 - 2. Cleaning and disinfection.

 - 3. Stay home and get tested if sick.

 - 4. Good ventilation.

-- 5. Room temperature at min 18°.
+- 5. Room temperature at 18°.

+- 6. Daily RAT test if any household member test positive.

+- 7. Visitor to maintain physical distance from other adults and children as much as possible.

 While controlled, Covid-19 is in our communities.
-At City Heights, our strategy focuses on minimising its impact and transmission.

-Children and/or staff members will be sent home if they present with two COVID symptoms4 or with one of these symptoms and are showing signs of acting unwell.
+Our strategy focuses on minimising its impact and transmission.
+At City Heights children and/or staff members will be sent home if they present with two COVID symptoms.
+These include: